-Public and private hospitals, community clinics, providers and health insurance agents maintain important relationships with the communities and markets likely to access Marketplace programs and subsidies and will be critical to achieving the goal of increasing coverage among California's uninsured.
-However, because health care providers, hospitals and clinics derive a direct benefit in providing health care to individuals with coverage, RHA has recommended that they not be compensated by the Marketplace.
+Public and private hospitals, providers and health insurance agents maintain important relationships with the communities and markets likely critical for expanding coverage in Medi-Cal, for access Exchange programs and subsidies and will be critical to achieving the goal of increasing coverage among California's uninsured.
+However, because these entities derive a direct benefit in providing health care to individuals with coverage, the Project Sponsors recommend that they not be compensated by the Exchange.
 Health insurance agents bring deep knowledge of private health plan options and their participation in the assisters network will also be critical.
 Agents may receive compensation by health insurance carriers for enrollment in Qualified Health Plans.
+For all of these entities, however, the Project Sponsors look forward to providing training and support to expand the pool of well trained and engaged Certified Enrollment Assisters.